videah/skybridge/README.md

 Simply change the environment variables in the file, and tweak it to suit your setup.
 You probably want to stick a reverse proxy like [nginx](https://nginx.org) or [caddy](https://caddyserver.com) in front of it.

+Please note that by default, the web server runs on port 8080, and uses HTTP when setting up your reverse proxy.

 ### Fly.io
 The public instance of SkyBridge is hosted on [Fly.io](https://fly.io).
 For a single user it is likely possible to host an instance here for free.
 A [fly.toml](fly.toml) file is included in the root of the project to help you get started.